-Every single morning in my prayers I thank God for giving me ADHD.
-I’ve got all the symptoms of ADHD, and have taken multiple types of surveys and tests to confirm the diagnosis, yet I’ve got none of the struggles.
+Every single morning, in my prayers, I thank God for giving me ADHD.
+I’ve got all the symptoms of ADHD and have taken every type of ADHD test and survey to confirm the diagnosis, yet I’ve got none of the struggles.

-Growing up on a farm in rural Iowa a generation ago, there was no conversation about ADHD and there certainly were no ADHD tests.
-I suppose I was simply just looked at as a pain in the butt by my parents and teachers.
+Growing up on a farm in rural Iowa a generation ago, there was no conversation about ADHD, and there certainly were no ADHD tests.
+I suppose I was simply looked at as a pain in the butt by my parents and teachers.

 The Types of ADHD

 I most certainly am the “combined” type of ADHD, having elements of both hyperactivity and inattentiveness.
 After 15 years of specializing in drug-free care for kids and adults with ADHD, this is absolutely the most common type.